Life Insurance with a Mental Health Diagnosis in Canada

 There are three common paths, each with trade-offs in price, coverage, and wait times:

 • Guaranteed issue: No health questions and no exam.
-Fast approval but higher premiums, lower coverage caps, and usually a two-year waiting period for non-accidental death benefits.
+Fast approval but higher premiums, lower coverage amounts, and usually a two-year waiting period for non-accidental death benefits.

 • Simplified issue: A brief health questionnaire (no exam).
 Pricing is mid-range, coverage limits are higher than guaranteed, and some plans include partial or full benefits from day one if you meet the health statements.